IBM/spectrum-virtualize-exporter/README.md

     git clone git@github.ibm.com:ZaaS/spectrum-virtualize-exporter.git
     cd spectrum-virtualize-exporter
     go build
-    go install (Optional but recommend.
-This step will put spectrum-virtualize-exporter binary package into $GOPATH/bin directory.
+    go install (Optional but recommended.
+This step will copy spectrum-virtualize-exporter binary package into $GOPATH/bin directory.
 It will be connvenient to copy the package to Monitoring docker image)
     ```
   * docker image
     ```